mughees-asif/leetcode-solutions/README.md

 # Leetcode Solutions

-## Algorithms and Data Structures

-### 1. Review <a href="https://github.com/mughees-asif/java-algorithms-datastructures">implementations</a> of algorithms and data structures in Java

 ### 2. Getting Started

-#### 2.1.
-Prerequisites

-A [HackerRank](https://www.hackerrank.com/) account is recommended to save progress and solutions on the platform.
-Otherwise, a guest account is also available on HackerRank to run the code.
+* Review <a href="https://github.com/mughees-asif/java-algorithms-datastructures">implementations</a> of algorithms and data structures in Java

-#### 2.2.
+### 2.2.
 Running the code

 Simply copy, paste and run the code if running on HackerRank.